UKGovernmentBEIS/beis-report-official-development-assistance/README.md

 The app has a training and or penetration testing environment: [http://training.report-official-development-assistance.service.gov.uk](https://training.report-official-development-assistance.service.gov.uk)

-The `master` branch is deployed to the training/pentest environment after a successful build via GitHub Actions.
+The `main` branch is deployed to the training/pentest environment after a successful build via GitHub Actions.

 ### Production

 The app is currently hosted on GPaaS: [https://www.report-official-development-assistance.service.gov.uk](https://www.report-official-development-assistance.service.gov.uk)

-The `master` branch is deployed to production after a successful build via GitHub Actions.
+The `main` branch is deployed to production after a successful build via GitHub Actions.

 ## Email notifications
 The service sends email notifications see the